enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

     **Parameters**

-     stop : bool -- Specifies if a UI dialog is displayed which allows the event loop to be stopped.
+      :stop:  A boolean which specifies if a UI dialog is displayed which allows the event loop to be stopped.

     **Examples**